whosonfirst/whosonfirst-www/www/blog/2023/04/25/shapefiles/index.md

 ## Feedback

-We hope you enjoy data from the Who's On First gazetteer!
+We hope you enjoy open data from the Who's On First gazetteer!

 If you have feedback please submit a [new issue](https://github.com/whosonfirst-data/whosonfirst-data/issues/new) or [discussion](https://github.com/whosonfirst-data/whosonfirst-data/discussions/new/choose) topic via Github.